 Third: calculating incremental profits

 Once the incremental volume of lost unit sales has been determined, the lost incremental revenues need to be calculated.
 For relatively small increments of unit sales, the average net price that was realised at the time is likely to be an appropriate approximation of the net revenue per unit that would have been realised.
 To the extent that there is an expectation of a relatively large volume of lost unit sales, it may be appropriate to consider any consequent anticipated effects on net price.
-The economics of the pharmaceutical industry, however, in which a physician determines the product to be used, a third party pays a significant share of the price of the product and the patient directly benefits from the consumption of the product, tends to lead to circumstances in which incremental changes in product volume may not imply incremental changes in product price.
+The economics of the pharmaceutical industry, however – in which a physician determines the product to be used, a third party pays a significant share of the price of the product and the patient directly benefits from consumption of the product – tends to lead to circumstances in which incremental changes in product volume may not imply material changes in product price.

 Incremental manufacturing costs

 Incremental unit sales imply incremental costs associated with manufacturing and marketing.
 There are two principal issues associated with the incremental costs of manufacturing pharmaceuticals.
 The first concerns fixed costs and variances (elements of the cost accounting system that the claimant may be using).
 As with other manufactured products, pharmaceuticals are typically assigned a standard cost of production; these standard costs tend to be updated annually.Standard costs, however, typically include an allocation of fixed and sunk costs (such as facility rent or depreciation, respectively) that would not be incurred if more units of the product were produced.
 As such, it may be important to determine the incremental costs of manufacturing the product (such as raw materials) and not assess and undervalue damages based on the average costs of manufacturing the product.
 Further, it may be important to assess the costs incurred at the time, in case the standards were set such that material variances from the standard costs (such as an unanticipated increase in the cost of raw materials) were actually incurred.